instaclustr/atsc/docs/design.md

     2. 166 - initial sample position for the segment X0
     3. 58505 - initial sample timestamp for the segment Y0
     4. 63 - the number of sampels in the first segment

-BRRO
---

-For more details on BRRO, including what it is and the concept behind it, you can refer to this [paper](../paper/BRRO.md).